Vitols999/QMS-WIKI/DocGisItemsRte.md

 _Remarks on other toolbar actions:_

-* When selecting `Reset route ...` from the context menu of a route or from the action toolbar in a map window, then all paths between routing points are replaced by straight line segments (this means no routing at all or off-line routing).
+* When selecting `Reset route ...` from the context menu of a route or from the action toolbar in a map window, then all paths between routing points are replaced by straight line segments (this means no routing at all or offline routing).
 * When selecting `Calculate route` from the context menu of a route or from the action toolbar in a map window, then the selected routing engine for autorouting is restarted with the current configuration.
 Routing points are joined by road segments.
 * When selecting `Convert to track` from the context menu of a route or from the action toolbar in a map window, then a track is created from the route.
 The route itself remains unchanged.
 This is quite a comfortable way to create a new track from a few given routing points.
 * For details about the  `Set tags and rating` icon see [here][Tags].